Wisconsin's 6th Senate district: Current elected officials

-The district is also located mostly within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.
+The district is located entirely within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.

 Past senators

 At Wisconsin statehood the Senate had only nineteen districts, whose boundaries were defined in Article XIV of the Constitution of Wisconsin.
 The 6th district was defined as Grant County, in the southwest corner of the state.

 After the fifth session (1852) of the state legislature, the Senate was expanded to 25 members and a reapportionment occurred.
 The 6th district was moved to the north side of Milwaukee County.
 Through the subsequent 160 years of redistricting, the 6th district has remained in this location, though the boundaries have shifted.